Why creating overrides?

 - Adding, editing, or deleting overrides that increase or decrease prospect scores may trigger automated workflows in your CRM which are based on the customer fit or lead grade score (like your MQL workflow).

-When you are ready, go to the Deploy tab
+When you are ready, go to the Deployment tab

-- If the live model you are editing is flagged "Live as Standard", then go into the first sub-tab "deploy as standard" and click Primary deploy
+- If the live model you are editing is flagged "Live as Standard", click "Deploy model as Standard Fit".

-- If the live model you are editing is flagged "Live as Multi-fit", please submit a support ticket to our support team, and we'll help you with that.
+- If the live model you are editing is flagged "Live as Multi-fit", follow this process.

 F.A.Q